Brewing Crazy Awesome Beer Cheap

 The cheapest all grain brewing setup

 To convert the grains into sugar water or wort, I use the brew-in-a-bag method.
 It’s the cheapest all grain brewing setup.
-All you need is a mesh brew bag which is used as a giant tea bag to steep the grains in a big pot of hot water.
+All you need is a mesh brew bag (affiliate link) which is used as a giant tea bag to steep the grains in a big pot of hot water.
 I add the grains to the hot water slowly while mixing them in so they don’t clump up.

 The cheapest all grain brewing setup.